 Engineers created the loudest sound possible underwater

-The power of sound on Earth has an upper limit — it is 194 dB in the air, 270 dB under water.
-The fact is that with
+The strength of sound on Earth has an upper limit - in air it is 194 dB, under water - 270 dB.
+The point is that when

-reaching these marks, the medium in which the sound waves propagate begins to break down and the sound cannot become louder.
+When these marks are reached, the medium in which sound waves propagate begins to collapse and the sound cannot become louder.

 During the experiment, researchers found: as soon as the sound intensity exceeded a certain threshold, the water disintegrated and turned into small steam-filled bubbles, which immediately collapsed in a process called cavitation.